Jointed-boiler locomotive

-The jointed-boiler steam locomotive was a variant of the Mallet articulated locomotive, in which a flexible coupling was introduced midway along the length of the boiler casing, which allowed the boiler to bend laterally when the locomotive was on curved track.
+A jointed-boiler locomotive was a variant of the Mallet articulated locomotive, in which a flexible coupling was introduced midway along the length of the boiler casing, which allowed the boiler to bend laterally when the locomotive was on curved track.

 Six such locomotives, all of 2-6-6-2 wheel arrangement, were built for the Atchison, Topeka & Santa Fe Railroad in 1910 and 1911.
 The first one built, number 1157, was assembled by the AT&SF in their Topeka shops from two 2-6-2’s (numbers 1051 and 1125).
 All the rest were built new by Baldwin Locomotive Works.

 Design

 In a conventional Mallet, the rigid boiler is fixed to the rearmost of the two engine frames, with the front of the boiler supported on a sliding bearing over the pivoting front engine such that when the locomotive traverses a curved track, the front (smokebox) end of the boiler overhangs toward the outside of the curve.
 The jointed boiler, with the front half rigidly fixed to the front engine, eliminated this overhang.
 This new design was intended to reduce track wear, especially on curves where the outer rail carried a greater load, and to improve the riding characteristics of the locomotive.